 Wildberry Lodge is truly the result of love for the area, passion for innkeeping and construction of what we consider the perfect luxuriously rustic buildings to become a beautiful and beloved vacation lodge in North Carolina’s Smoky Mountains.
 The inn consists of both the main building which contains four rooms and one suite, and “The Cabin at Wildberry” which houses two suites.
 While staying at the lodge, guests are welcome to make use of all common spaces, both indoor and outdoor.

-Completed July 2011 is the Forest Retreat featuring 2 decks with comfy seating and a stone fire pit with stone slab benches.
+Our Forest Retreat features two decks with comfy seating and a stone fire pit with stone-slab benches.
 A short lighted pathway leads from the Lodge to the Fire Pit.
-Good conversation and S’mores await you!
+Good conversation and s’mores await you!

 The Great Room

 The Loft area is a gathering place for all guests.
-It has cold drinks, snacks, satellite television, DVD, and CD player.
-Guests have access to the innkeepers video, CD, and book collections.
+Here you’ll find cold drinks, snacks, satellite television, DVD, and CD player.
+Guests have access to the innkeepers’ video, CD, and book collections.

 The Game Room

 The Game Room, an additional guest gathering place, has a pool table and TV for those rainy days, or unwinding at the end of the day.
 There is also an infrared sauna that soothes muscles after a day of hiking.